jonsmithers/pivotal-tracker-fzf.vim/readme.md

+> ### 🛠 Status: Under Construction
-This plugin is under construction and liable to breaking changes.
+> This plugin is liable to make breaking changes.

 Simple vim plugin to fuzzy-find PivotalTracker issues by name and then insert ids of issues you selected.